d-khan/java/collections/lecture.md

 | **poll()**    | `poll()`  Removes and returns the element at the head of the queue if the queue is not empty.
 Otherwise, returns null. | `// Assume exQueue is: "down" exQueue.poll(); // Returns "down" // exQueue is now empty exQueue.poll(); // Returns null ` |
 | **element()** | `element()`  Returns, but does not remove, the element at the head of the queue.
 Throws an exception if the queue is empty. | `// Assume exQueue is: "down" "right" "A" exQueue.element(); // Returns "down" // exQueue is still:  "down" "right" "A" ` |
 | **peek()**    | `peek()`  Returns, but does not remove, the element at the head of the queue if the queue is not empty.
 Otherwise, returns null. | `// Assume exQueue is: "down" exQueue.peek(); // Returns "down" // exQueue is still:  "down" ` |

-### Practice exercise (not graded)

-Use the above methods to create a queue.
-Add at least 5 elements and practice several methods.
-Try to duplicate the same name and observe the response.

 ## Deque interface